Results — Proof That It Works

 Goal: accelerate onboarding activation & reduce rework.

-What changed: one Objective (activation), 5 KRs, 20‑min weekly review, two bets on “first value” moments.
+What changed: one focus goal (activation), a few measures that matter, a 20-min weekly review, two small bets on “first value” moments.

 “We stopped debating and started deciding.
 Movement within weeks.” — VP Product